mdickinson/bigfloat/Doc/reference.rst

    >>> BigFloat.exact('1.1', precision=80)
    BigFloat.exact('1.1000000000000000000000003', precision=80)

-Also unlike the usual constructor, BigFloat.exact makes no use of the current context, and so evaluates the same way every time; this is why the :func:`repr` of a BigFloat is expressed in terms of :meth:`BigFloat.exact`.
-The :func:`str` of a BigFloat looks prettier, but doesn't supply enough information to recover that BigFloat
+The result of a call to BigFloat.exact is independent of the current context; this is why the :func:`repr` of a BigFloat is expressed in terms of :meth:`BigFloat.exact`.
+The :func:`str` of a BigFloat looks prettier, but doesn't supply enough information to recover that BigFloat exactly if you don't know the precision:

-exactly:
+   >>> print BigFloat('1e1000', precision(20))
+   9.9999988e+999

-   >>> print BigFloat('1e1000')
+   >>> print BigFloat('1e1000', precision(21))
-   1.0000000000000001e+1000
+   9.9999988e+999

 Arithmetic on BigFloats
 ^^^^^^^^^^^^^^^^^^^^^^^